scottpdawson/taughannock/posts/gorge-road-parking-lot.md

 {% picture "/images/gorge-road-parking/bathroom_rendition.jpg", "Bathroom rendition" %}

 Trail bridge improvements are on the way, which will rehabilitate the railroad trestle bridge spanning the gorge.
 It currently has areas of crumbling concrete and a chain link fence.
 The Jacksonville Road parking lot will be allowed to return to its natural vegetated state.

+## July 16 Update

+{% picture "/images/gorge-road-parking/black_diamond_trail_access.jpg", "Black Diamond Trail Access Closed" %}

+I spoke with Bill Hughes at Taughannock Park this morning.
+The Jacksonville Road parking lot is closed for a week.
+After that time (and since it’s a contractor, July 23 may be fungible), half of the parking lot will be available again and the other half will be used for construction staging.
+During this week, all access from that parking lot to BDT is closed, so reroute along Jacksonville Road and Gorge Road to get to BDT.
+When the lot re-opens, the access to BDT will not be along the current path, but instead along the footpath at the top of the bridge that crosses the gorge.
+I made a video to show what that looks like.
+It should be fairly clear with fencing when it is completed, too.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lvQnRWr0XPg?si=SZBH3TeRwaUzF_D3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>